zng-ui/zng/TODO/Layout.md

 * Support `lft` in spacing.
         - And padding?
 Need to capture padding if the case.
 * Add contextual grid info, like the text `TextLayout`, to allow custom properties to extent it (like an special border property).

+## Single Child Panels

+* Can maybe avoid some measure passes in panels with a single child.
+  - Is it worth-it?
+Its a single extra measure and a special behavior that can mess-up tests.
+  - See what other frameworks do.